Reviews You Can Rely On

 Ease of Use

-We do not want to give the impression the HyperX is difficult to operate.
-Quite the contrary, the headset is plug-and-play.
+Surprisingly, the HyperX garnered a below-average rating.
+The headset is plug-and-play, so there is virtually no setup.
 However, the charging cable is fairly short, and the microphone isn't detachable.
-The lack of these features lowered the unit's ease of use performance.
+The lack of these features lowered the unit's ease-of-use performance.

 hyperx cloud alpha wireless - we would have liked to see the hyperx have a detachable mic and a...